spring-guides/gs-consuming-rest/README.md

 Note to experienced Maven users who are unaccustomed to using an external parent project: you can take it out later, it's just there to reduce the amount of code you have to write to get started.

 <a name="initial"></a>
-Fetching a REST resource
+Fetch a REST resource
 ------------------------

-With project setup complete, you can now create a simple application that consumes a RESTful service.
+With project setup complete, you can create a simple application that consumes a RESTful service.

 Suppose that you want to find out what Facebook knows about Pivotal.
-Knowing that Pivotal has a page on Facebook and that the ID it "gopivotal", you should be able to query Facebook's Graph API via this URL:
+Knowing that Pivotal has a page on Facebook and that the ID is "gopivotal", you should be able to query Facebook's Graph API via this URL:

     http://graph.facebook.com/gopivotal

-In fact, if you request that URL through your web browser or curl, you'll receive a JSON document back that looks a little something like this:
+If you request that URL through your web browser or curl, you'll receive a JSON document that looks something like this:

 ```javascript
 {